-Diabetes foods: Is honey a good substitute for sugar?
+Diabetes foods: Can I substitute honey for sugar?

 Generally, there's no advantage to substituting honey for sugar in a diabetes eating plan.
 Both honey and sugar will affect your blood sugar level.

 Honey is sweeter than granulated sugar, so you might use a smaller amount of honey for sugar in some recipes.
 But honey actually has slightly more carbohydrates and more calories per teaspoon than does granulated sugar — so any calories and carbohydrates you save will be minimal.

 If you prefer the taste of honey, go ahead and use it — but only in moderation.
 Be sure to count the carbohydrates in honey as part of your diabetes eating plan.